Configure the smart-mirror

 It is required that you fill out Speech Settings!

 See below for links to get service keys and example values for config properties.
-You will have to obtain keys for the following functions Weather, YouTube, SoundCloud, Fitbit, Geolocation, Maps, Spotify If you're using Hue Lights with this project you'll need to know the IP address of your Hue Hub and a username.
+You will have to obtain keys for the following functions Weather, YouTube, SoundCloud, not giving out new apikeys Fitbit, Geolocation, Geocoding Maps, Spotify, Last.FM/Scrobbler If you're using Hue Lights with this project you'll need to know the IP address of your Hue Hub and a username.
 Please go through this slowly, and thoroughly.

 The following languages are fully supported: